-Vitamin D food sources: Salmons, sardines, cod liver oil, tuna fish, egg yolk, mushroom, and some fortified foods are a good sources of vitamin D. (Note: vitamin D is found less in natural food so it is fortified in some foods.)
+Vitamin D food sources: Salmons, sardines, cod liver oil, tuna fish, egg yolk, mushroom, and some fortified foods are good sources of vitamin D.

 It is an amino acid that can help to lower blood pressure.
-An umbrella review of meta-analysis shows that l-arginine helps to lower the blood pressure in high BP patients and lower the Diastolic BP in pregnant women. [ 52 ]Trusted ✔️ CITATION: NCBI
+An umbrella review of meta-analysis shows that l-arginine helps lower blood pressure in high BP patients and lower the Diastolic BP in pregnant women.
+(52)

-L-arginine supplements are easily available in the market and whoever wants them can buy them.
-L-arginine is also found in fish, red meat, poultry, soy, whole grains, beans, and dairy products.
+L-arginine supplements are readily available in the market, and whoever wants them can buy them.
+L-arginine is present in fish, red meat, poultry, soy, whole grains, beans, and dairy products.

 Food sources of Melatonin:

-Green tea has many health benefits and it also helps the unhealthy patient of high blood pressure.
-A review of many studies showed by drinking green tea for 3 to 16 weeks a person with or without high BP can lower blood pressure significantly. [ 55 ]Trusted ✔️ CITATION: NCBI
+Green tea has many health benefits, and it also helps unhealthy patients with high blood pressure.
+A review of many studies showed that drinking green tea for 3 to 16 weeks in a person with or without high BP can lower blood pressure significantly.
+(55)

 Ginger is considered a healthy food.
 It has good effects on health.
 It can help to lower blood pressure.
 A review of 6 studies found the effects of ginger on blood pressure.
-The review showed that 3 grams of ginger per day for 6 weeks lowers the blood pressure in young and aged (50yrs) peoples. [ 56 ]Trusted ✔️ CITATION: PUBMED
+The review showed that 3 grams of ginger per day for 6 weeks lowers the blood pressure in young and aged (50yrs) people.
+(56)

-Fish oil is very good for health.
+Fish oil is perfect for health.
 It can reduce inflammation, blood pressure, and blood lipids levels.
-A review found that Systolic and diastolic blood pressure was significantly reduced in peoples who use fish oil supplements. [ 57 ]Trusted ✔️ CITATION: NCBI
+A review found that Systolic and diastolic blood pressure was significantly reduced in people who use fish oil supplements.
+(57)

 Food sources of CoQ10:

-Beef, chicken, organs of meat, vegetables, fatty fish, fruits, seeds, legumes, nuts, soybean, and canola oil.
+Beef, chicken, meat organs, vegetables, fatty fish, fruits, seeds, legumes, nuts, soybean, and canola oil.

-It is very essential for patients to monitor the readings daily.
-By monitoring daily you will keep an eye on the change in blood pressure readings and will get time to act properly.
+Patients need to monitor the readings daily.
+By monitoring daily, you will watch the change in blood pressure readings and get time to act appropriately.

 Symptoms of high blood pressure